 Leron Gundlur

 Leron Gundlur is currently pursuing a Bachelor of Science in Aerospace Engineering with Engineering Honors.
 He is also minoring in Mathematics.
 Leron attended VSCL staff meetings throughout the Fall ‘23 semester and joined VSCL as an Undergraduate Researcher from Spring ‘24.
 He has been deeply passionate about aviation from a young age and is an avid flight simulation enthusiast.
-Leron is actively researching nonlinear multiple time scale control theory for applications related to aerospace vehicles.
-Leron plans to pursue a Master of Science in Aerospace Engineering after finishing his Bachelor degree in December 2025.
+Leron is actively researching multiple time scale control theory for applications related to aerospace vehicles.
+Outside the lab, Leron also researches astrodynamics and trajectory determination.
+Leron plans to pursue a PhD in Aerospace Engineering after finishing his Bachelor degree in December 2025.
 Post-graduation he is interested in working on air and space systems and further exploration of the Solar System and Milky Way.

 Johnny Hurtado